Wi-Fi Range Extenders/Internet Booster

 Now it’s time for a speed test

-Look at the download speed after extender working
+Look at the download speed after the extender working

 and upload speed

 My house has unforgiving plaster walls and thick wooden floors that impede my Wi-Fi signal.
-I took one extender home and tried out, that is it really works or not?
-I place the NETGEAR AC750 to the first floor and my router was located on the ground floor.
+I took one extender home and tried it out, that is it really works or not?
+I place the NETGEAR AC750 on the first floor and my router was located on the ground floor.

 I went to my bedroom that consistently suffers from slow internet speed.
 I switched my phone wi-fi connection between the booster and rooter to compare results.
 For results, I use NETGEAR’s Genie app.
 I also use Okla.’s speed test to measure download speed.
 Here are the results with the booster swathed off.